folutade/KnowThatYouAnointed/content/posts/the-party.md

   and lead us not into temptation,
   but deliver us from the evil one.*

-* The idea of "bread" being symbolic for the things that someone needs to live is further explored in a story where Jesus multiplies five loves of bread in order to feed five thousand men and their families \(See [Matthew 14:13-21](https://www.biblegateway.com/passage/?search=Matthew%2014%3A13-21&version=NASB) or [John 6:1-15](https://www.biblegateway.com/passage/?search=John%206%3A1-15&version=NASB)\).
+* The idea of "bread" being symbolic of the things that someone needs to live is further explored in a story where Jesus multiplies five loaves of bread in order to feed five thousand men and their families \(See [Matthew 14:13-21](https://www.biblegateway.com/passage/?search=Matthew%2014%3A13-21&version=NASB) or [John 6:1-15](https://www.biblegateway.com/passage/?search=John%206%3A1-15&version=NASB)\).

-* Later, after a crowd of those who ate the multiplied bread started to focus exclusively on their desire for Jesus to fulfill their physical hunger for physical bread, Jesus told the crowd that he himself is the spiritual "bread of life" and that anyone who eats Jesus as the "bread of life" will live forever.
+* Later, after a crowd of those who ate the multiplied bread began to focus exclusively on their desire for Jesus to fulfill their physical hunger for earthly bread, Jesus told the crowd that he himself is the spiritual "bread of life" and that anyone who eats Jesus as the "bread of life" will live forever.

   * *Jesus said to them, “**I am the bread of life**; the one who comes to Me will not be hungry, and the one who believes in Me will never be thirsty.
 For **this is the will of My Father, that everyone who sees the Son and believes in Him will have eternal life**, and I Myself will raise him up on the last day. **I am the bread of life**.
 Your fathers ate the manna in the wilderness, and they died.
 This is the bread that comes down out of heaven, so that **anyone may eat from it and not die.
 I am the living bread that came down out of heaven; if anyone eats from this bread, he will live forever; and the bread which I will give for the life of the world also is My flesh**.
 Truly, truly, I say to you, **unless you eat the flesh of the Son of Man and drink His blood, you have no life in yourselves.
 The one who eats My flesh and drinks My blood has eternal life**, and I will raise him up on the last day.
 For My flesh is true food, and My blood is true drink.
 The one who eats My flesh and drinks My blood remains in Me, and I in him.
 Just as the living Father sent Me, and I live because of the Father, **the one who eats Me, he also will live because of Me.
 This is the bread that came down out of heaven, not as the fathers ate and died; the one who eats this bread will live forever.***
   -Matthew 6:35,40,48-58

-* Later, just before Jesus was arrrested and executed on a cross, he shared a meal of bread and wine his disciples and told them that the bread was his body and the wine was his blood.
-This particular meal of Jesus's disciplles eating bread as Jesus's body and drinking wine as Jesus's blood became a the most central Christian spiritual practice known as the "communion", the "Eucharist" or the "Lord's Supper".
+* Later, just before Jesus was arrested and executed on a cross, he shared a meal of bread and wine with his disciples and told them that the bread was his body and the wine was his blood.
+This particular meal of Jesus's disciples eating bread as Jesus's body and drinking wine as Jesus's blood became the most central Christian spiritual practice, known as the "Communion," the "Eucharist," or the "Lord's Supper."

-  * ***Jesus took some bread**, and after a blessing, He broke it and **gave it to the disciples, and said, "Take, eat; this is My body.”** nd when He had taken **a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the \[covenant / agreement\]**, which is being poured out **for many for forgiveness of sins**.*
+  * ***Jesus took some bread**, and after a blessing, He broke it and **gave it to the disciples, and said, "Take, eat; this is My body.”**And when He had taken **a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the \[covenant / agreement\]**, which is being poured out **for many for forgiveness of sins**.*

 * Hence, if we see Kendrick's prayer during the chorus of "Watch the Party Die" as an echo of the Lord's Prayer, we could conclude that what Kendrick truly needs to receive is Jesus himself and the new way of life that comes from living in close communion with Jesus.
 This is the same conclusion that was presented to Kendrick when the older Christian woman convinced Kendrick and his homies not to kill their enemies and instead led them to say the "Sinner's Prayer" at the end of "Sing About Me, I'm Dying of Thirst."